Fighting Spiders

 Fighting Spiders is a drama television program from Singapore that premiered on MediaCorp Channel 5 on 14 April 2009.
+The series stars Andie Chen, Edwin Goh and Jason Liang.
 The show was created by Ngin Chiang Meng and Jenny Lim.
+The series' second season premiered on Channel 5 on 12 August 2010.
+The second season was filmed using a Canon EOS 7D DSLR camera.

 Plot

-Fighting Spiders is the story of three boys in the 1960s — Soon Lee (Edwin Goh), Charlie (Liang Shijie Jason) and Peter (Frederick Fielding) — and their adventure to find the legendary King Spider.
+Fighting Spiders is the story of three boys in the 1960s — Soon Lee (Edwin Goh), Charlie (Jason Liang) and Peter (Freddie Fielding) — and their adventure to find the legendary King Spider.